 The Ph.D. studentship is fully supported in the framework of the industrial chair "Storage and Disposal of Radioactive Waste" jointly funded by ANDRA, Areva, and EDF at the Institut Mines-Télécom Atlantique, Nantes, France.

 The successful applicant is expected to have a strong background in physics, chemistry, materials science, or other related field, a good knowledge of computational chemistry and experience with classical and/or ab initio molecular dynamics calculations, and a strong interest in the application of these computational molecular modeling techniques to study fundamental atomic-scale properties of technologically, environmentally and geochemically important materials.

-The student will work towards a Ph.D. degree in Physics or Chemistry within the joint doctoral program Molecules, Matter, and Materials of the Université de Nantes, the Ecole des Mines de Nantes, the Université d'Angers, and the Université du Maine.
+The student will work towards a Ph.D. degree in Physics or Chemistry within the joint doctoral school Molecules, Matter, and Materials of the Université de Nantes, the Ecole des Mines de Nantes, the Université d'Angers, and the Université du Maine.

 There are no residency or nationality restrictions.
 Knowledge of French language is not required, but a reasonable level of oral and written command of English is expected.